 Since then, we've been working with the residents' Flood Action Group, the local farmers and a partnership of organisations including the Environment Agency, the Forestry Commission, Natural England, Woodland Trust, the Lake District National Park Authority to co-design a solution that involves farming the land upstream differently to help make the village and its valley more resilient to extreme weather in the future.

 Research by the Forestry Commission has demonstrated the way that increased tree cover and 'roughing up' of ground cover vegetation can help to slow the flow of water over steep ground.

-With the residents' Flood Action Group and the farmers we've identified areas to plant up with saplings during the winter of 2016/17, and we've also identified areas where we could expand that work in future years if funding allows.
+With the residents' Flood Action Group and the farmers we identified areas to plant up with saplings during the winter of 2016/17, and also identified areas where we can continue to expand that work each winter since then.

 25 Jan 17